ros2/ros1_bridge/README.md

 ROS 2 packages are found through CMake using `find_package()`.
 Therefore the `CMAKE_PREFIX_PATH` must not contain paths from ROS 1 which would overlay ROS 2 packages.

-Here are the steps (for Linux and OSX; you probably don't have ROS 1 installed on Windows).
+Here are the steps for Linux and OSX.

-You should first build everything but the ROS 1 bridge with normal make arguments.
+You should first build everything but the ROS 1 bridge with normal colcon arguments.
-We don't recommend having your ROS 1 environment sourced during this step as it can add OpenCV 3 to your path.
+We don't recommend having your ROS 1 environment sourced during this step as it can add other libraries to the path.
-The ROS 2 image demos you build in this step would then use OpenCV 3 and require it to be on your path when you run them, while the standard installation on Ubuntu Xenial is OpenCV 2.

 ```
 colcon build --symlink-install --packages-skip ros1_bridge